MYLES STANDISH STATE FOREST:

 Directions:

-To reach the Charge Pond parking lot; From the Forest Headquarters travel east on Fearing Pond Rd.
+To reach the Charge Pond P5 parking lot [Southern End]; From the Forest Headquarters travel east on Fearing Pond Rd.
 Turn right on Charge Pond Rd.
 Just before Charge Pond will be the Charge Pond parking lot along your right.

 Reservoir.
 Just shy of a ½ mile, the trail turns towards the reservoir and